refenv/cijoe/docs/src/docker.rst

 .. code-block:: bash

   # Build it yourself
-  docker build . -t cijoe/cijoe
+  docker build . -f ./docker/Dockerfile -t cijoe/cijoe

 You can now start the docker container and run a testplan.
 To make running testplans easier, you can link your target environment and results folder.
+If you build the docker container with the target_env.sh file, you should not mount it afterwards.

 .. code-block:: bash